dhis2/wow-backend/docs/sharing.md

 ## The query for checking sharing access

 ### We have defined some custom jsonb queries to simplify the sql query and also improve performance.
+- In order to make the sharing check query faster, we have to use a filter query together with a check access query.

   -  `jsonb_has_user_id( sharingColumn, userId )`: return TRUE if given `sharingColumn` has given User UID.
 ```sql